Skip to navigation Skip to content

 In joint AoS cases, raise a multiple liability debt with the same debt ID by coding the Multiple Liability (OPML) screen.
 Do not raise separate debts on each assurer's record.

-If the assurer was not contacted when the assuree claimed the recoverable payment.
-AoS Service Officer must make 2 genuine attempts to contact the assurer/s to advise of the debt raised.
+• make 2 genuine attempts to contact the assurer/s to advise of the debt to be raised, when:

 5